aws/aws-nitro-enclaves-with-k8s/README.md

 To get some help for the tool, type:
 ```
-ne-k8s-ctl --help
+nectl --help
 ```

-The default settings for **ne-k8s-ctl** are stored in **settings.json**.
+The default settings for **nectl** are stored in **settings.json**.
 The content of this file is shown below.
 You can change the AWS region, the instance type of the cluster nodes, Kubernetes version, cluster name and node group name if wanted.
 ```
 {
   "region" : "eu-central-1",